Visoko: National monuments and architecture

 Šerefudin's White Mosque is of great architectural importance to the city and area.
 The mosque's architect was Zlatko Ugljen.
 Its most notable award came in 1983, when it received the Aga Khan Award for Architecture.

 Museums

 In Visoko there is a homeland museum which exhibits the cultural and historic heritage of the Visoko area, and Bosnia.
 Most of the exhibits are related to the medieval Bosnian state, because the Visoko valley was notable political and economical centre for Bosnian kings.
 In Goduša there is an extension of the museum where there are antique works of old Goduša's crafts, which are mostly woodcarving.

 Health

 Visoko has a health centre with polyclinic which was built in 1953.
 In 2006 polyclinic was modernized with modern laboratory and computer equipment.
+The health centre operates in coordination with the Cantonal Hospital in Zenica for secondary and tertiary healthcare.
+Pharmacies, smaller private practices, and dental offices also complement the municipal health network.
+In August 2024, Zenica-Doboj Canton ministry approved the conceptual design for the new building dedicated to urgent medical services at the Visoko Health Centre.

 Music

 In nearby Mulići there is Sevdah Institute of Omer Pobrić, whose mission is to preserve Bosniak music, tradition, and sevdalinka.